miellaby/entrelacs/README.md

 ![Arrows Logo](pictures/arrows-logo-2.png)

-**The Entrelacs project** consists in prototyping an *Entrelacs System*.
-Visit the [pages](https://miellaby.github.io/entrelacs/) for more information.
+**The Entrelacs project** consists in prototyping the very first *Entrelacs System*.
+Visit the project [pages](https://miellaby.github.io/entrelacs/ProjectHome) for more information.

 # Demo

-When the alpha server is up, you may try its [web terminal](https://miellaby.github.io/entrelacs/web-terminal/index.html#pub).
+When the demo server is up, you may try its [web terminal](https://miellaby.github.io/entrelacs/web-terminal/index.html#pub).